Database queries and constraints via lifting problems: The category of queries on a database

 and composing $\ell$ with $C(h)$ gives its projection as a record in table $p'$.
 Thus $h$ induces a function $\Gamma(p,\pi)\to\Gamma(p',\pi)$, and its image is the associated projection.
 The righthand diagram in (\ref{dia:higher queries}) is another way of viewing the lefthand diagram.

 \end{example}

 \begin{remark}

 In Example \ref{ex:projection}, we did not really need to assume that the function $h$ was injective.
 If $h$ were not injective, then the morphism of queries $C(h)$ would result in some duplication of columns rather than a pure projection.
+In other words, the morphism of queries is simply given by substitution along the function $C(h)$.

 \end{remark}

 In Example \ref{ex:projection} we changed the shape of the result schema and used a strict morphism of probes (the natural transformation $p\circ C(h)\to p'$ was the identity).
 In Example \ref{ex:indirection} we will keep the result schema fixed but allow a non-strict morphism.